krakend/krakend-documentation/authorization/jwt-validation.md

 }
 ```

-This config will use the key `smGbjm71Nxd1Ig5FS0wj9SlbzAIrnolCz9bQQ6uAhl4=` for decrypting de `cypher_key` and then decrypting the content of the file `./jwt.txt`.
+This config will use the key `smGbjm71Nxd1Ig5FS0wj9SlbzAIrnolCz9bQQ6uAhl4=` for decrypting de `cypher_key` (base64 standard enconded) and then decrypting the content of the file `./jwt.txt`.

 See this test to [understand how to generate and encrypt payloads](https://github.com/krakend/krakend-jose/blob/master/jwk_test.go).